 The cross-checking requires a thorough understanding of how the various processes permitted under IPC/IPPC and reported in the PI/SPRI/WEI/NIPI relate to processes that are permitted under EU ETS.
-Identifying the same installation in each of the data sets is not always straightforward since operator names, site names and even site addresses and postcodes can differ.
+Identifying the same installation in each of the data sets is not always straightforward since operator names, site names and even site addresses and postcodes can differ for what is actually the same site in both sets of data.
 In the past, this led to some revision of data from one version of the maps to the next, but the NAEI team's understanding of these relationships has improved to the point that further revisions are relatively unlikely.